subquery/documentation/docs/README.md

       <li>
         <div class="title">What is the best way to get started with SubQuery?</div>
         <div class="content">
           <p>The best way to get started with SubQuery is to try out our <a href="/quickstart/quickstart.html">Quick Start</a> tutorial.
-This is a simple 5 min walk through of downloading the starter template, building the project, and then using Docker to run a node on your localhost and running a simple query. </p>
+This is a simple 5 min walk through exercise.
+Download the starter template, build the project, use Docker to run a node on your localhost, and run a simple query.</p>
         </div>
       </li>
       <li>
         <div class="title">How can I contribute or give feedback to SubQuery?</div>
         <div class="content">
           <p>We love contributions and feedback from the community.
-To contribute code, fork the repository of interest and make your changes.
+To contribute the code, fork the repository of your interest and make your changes.
 Then submit a PR or Pull Request.
-Oh, don't forget to test as well!
-Also check out our contributions guidelines (coming soon). </p>
+Don't forget to test as well.
+Also check out our contributions guide lines (TBA). </p>
           <span class="more">
             <router-link :to="{path: '/faqs/faqs.html#how-can-i-contribute-or-give-feedback-to-subquery'}">READ MORE</router-link>
           </span>